Margins: Where God Begins

 And just like the margin before Genesis, it is filled with purpose.

 Hope is not wishful thinking.
-It’s not a vague optimism.
-It’s an anchor—tethered to the One who already stands at the end of the story.
+It’s an anchor—tethered to the One who already stands at the end of the story, and in the center of God's will.

 He is not waiting to see how it all turns out.